Ramzgate/node_setup/ubuntu_os.md

 5. Boot into Ubuntu:
     - Ubuntu will now boot up, and you can start using your newly installed Ubuntu operating system.

-6. Mounting SDD hard disk:
+6. Mounting SSD hard disk: